Monday, March 10, 2014

 Kristi joined the church staff after being "down-sized" by county mental health in 2003.
 She enjoys working with youth, young families, and especially the bell choirs.
 She currently has 3 children's/youth bell choirs and adult choir which all play in church and at the annual bell choir concert.
 In her spare time she enjoys going to the beach, walking, riding bikes, taking trips with her family, and relaxing in the hot bath with a good book.

-Pam Dougherty grew up in this church (daughter of Roger and Martha Cox) and is very happy to be serving as Church Secretary.
-She proudly recalls being Junior High MYF President (we won’t say how long ago that was) and working with the two year olds each Sunday morning as a teenager.
-Formerly the wedding coordinator (1999-2004), Pam has also volunteered with the youth ministries creating clowning skits (donning a costume and make-up herself), as well as Christmas plays and melodramas with this church’s very talented youth.
+Pam Dougherty grew up in this church and is very happy to be serving as Church Secretary.
+Her past professional experience was in the healthcare insurance industry for over 20 years and she was formerly the wedding coordinator (1999-2004) here at Camarillo UMC.
+Pam has also volunteered with the youth ministries creating clowning skits (donning a costume and make-up herself), as well as Christmas plays and melodramas with this church’s very talented youth.
 Pam has two adult children, cute little dog and a very special husband, Tad.
 "This is my dream job and I look forward to a very long career!"